Cheapside Park: History

-Origin of Name
+Origin of name

 The earliest reference to the name dates to 1813 in an advertisement for Todd and Smith Wholesale Grocery, owned by Mary Todd Lincoln's father Robert Smith Todd.
 That building is now occupied by a bourbon bar known as The Bluegrass Tavern.
-Cheapside is a common English name meaning "marketplace" from Old English ceapan, "to buy."
+Cheapside is a common English name meaning "marketplace" from the Old English "ceapan", meaning "to buy."
 The name frequently occurs in literature.

 The Pope Villa

 In 1811, the Pope Villa, named after its first inhabitants, began construction.
-Kentucky Senator John Pope purchased land from John Maxwell for the Pope Villa to be constructed to serve as his residence as a seated governor - however, the deed was not finalized until 1814.
+Kentucky Senator John Pope purchased land from John Maxwell for the Pope Villa to be constructed to serve as his residence as a seated governor—however, the deed was not finalized until 1814.
 This home was designed by Benjamin Henry Latrobe, who is often considered to be the "father of American architecture".
 Latrobe had also notably designed the U.S. Capitol Building upon Capitol Hill.
-The Pope Villa played a prominent role, involved with many affluential figures, in the landscape of American politics and economics - specifically regarding the commodification of human beings.
+The Pope Villa played a prominent role, involved with many affluential figures, in the landscape of American politics and economics—specifically regarding the commodification of human beings.

-In 2022, the Bluegrass Trust owns and manages the property - efforts to produce a tour of the historical site are currently underway with the collaboration between the Bluegrass Trust, University of Kentucky History department staff and students, and other reputable researchers.
+In 2022, the Bluegrass Trust owns and manages the property—efforts to produce a tour of the historical site are currently underway with the collaboration between the Bluegrass Trust, University of Kentucky History department staff and students, and other departmental researchers.